uberbrent/javascript-quiz/README.md

 The live website can be found at https://uberbrent.github.io/javascript-quiz/

 ## Screenshots
-Example of the updated HTML for easier reading:
+Example screen of the live JS code:
 ![JavaScript Screen](assets/images/javascript-img.png)

-Example of the CSS consolidation with notes:
+Example of the application start screen:
 ![Application Screen](assets/images/application-img.png)